PX4/PX4-user_guide/en/ros/ros2_comm.md

 - To rotate a vector from FLU to FRD a pi rotation around the `X`-axis (front) is sufficient.
 - To rotate a vector from FRD to FLU a pi rotation around the `X`-axis (front) is sufficient.

-Examples of vectors that require rotation are
+Examples of vectors that require rotation are:

 - all fields in [TrajectorySetpoint](../msg_docs/TrajectorySetpoint.md) message; ENU to NED conversion is required before sending them.
 - all fields in [VehicleThrustSetpoint](../msg_docs/VehicleThrustSetpoint.md) message; FLU to FRD conversion is required before sending them.